-

 background story

 As I start my four-year-long journey of researching and writing about postcapitalist design cultures, perhaps it is time to reflect on what has brought me here.
 Let’s return four years backwards; I had just graduated from my design studies in Strasbourg.
-Having done two internships, intentionally in market-driven sectors (marketing/advertisement and luxury architecture/decoration), I had Read more
+Having done two internships, intentionally in market-driven sectors (marketing/advertisement and luxury architecture/decoration), I had zero interest in a commercial design job.
+Being a freelancer would still be acceptable, but it would not satisfy my —yet undefined— social/political interest in design.
+I decided to take a year off and try figuring out the politics that would drive my practice.
+Read more